C2DH/ranketwo/_assignments/social-media-historians/06-differentcontexts.en.md

 | 2. |
 | 3. |

-How this example applies to way in which social media are used:
+How this example applies to way(s) in which social media are used:

 {:.w-100}
 {:style="height:100px"}